marlapativ/webapp/README.md

 **Note:** Make sure the `.env` file in the dist folder is setup with required properties else the default properties are loaded

+To serve the node application using pm2, use the following command

+    npm run start:pm2

+**Note:** Requires pm2 to be globally installed

+    npm i -g pm2

 ## Tests

 ### Running Test Cases